numpy/numpy/doc/neps/nep-0020-gufunc-signature-enhancement.rst

    ``()->(n)``, with there being no way to indicate that ``n`` has to equal 2.
-   Indeed, this signature is particularly annoying since without putting in an output argument, the current gufunc wrapper code fails because it cannot deteermine ``n``.
+   Indeed, this signature is particularly annoying since without putting in an output argument, the current gufunc wrapper code fails because it cannot determine ``n``.
 Similarly, the signature for an cross product of two 3-dimensional vectors has to be ``(n),(n)->(n)``, with again no way to indicate that ``n`` has to equal 3.
 Hence, the proposal here to allow one to give numerical values in addition to variable names.
 Thus, angle to